Can You Pay Taxes with a Credit Card?

 Using a large amount of your available credit to pay off your taxes could negatively impact your credit score and make you less attractive to lenders.

 Your credit utilization ratio represents how much of your total available credit (loans, credit cards, etc.) is in use and accounts for 30% of your credit score.
-Experts recommend keeping your credit utilization ratio below 30%.
-For example, if you have $1,000 in available credit, you want to aim to keep your balance below $300.
+To maintain a strong credit score, it’s important to keep your credit utilization ratio low.
+If your tax bill accounts for a large portion of your credit limit, using your credit card to pay may hurt your credit score, especially if you can’t repay your balance in full at the end of the billing period.

 Weighing your tax payment options

-Whether paying your income tax, property tax, or other, weighing the pros and cons of using credit can help you decide if a credit card payment is the optimal payment option for your unique situation.
+Whether paying your income tax, property tax, or other, weighing the pros and cons of using credit can help you decide if a credit card is the best payment option for your unique situation.

 Was this article helpful?